Zum Inhalt springen

 To create harmonious ambient lighting, you can use dimmable wall lights or track lights can be used to create harmonious ambient lighting, providing uniform illumination of the room and gently bringing the artwork to the fore.

-Tips for optimal lighting of works of art
+Tips for optimum lighting of works of art

 Having discussed the different types of lighting, it is also important to give some practical tips on how to light your artwork in the best possible way: